 Upon opening your publications’ Follows page, you’ll be presented with a simple chart displaying net follows per day in a given time period, and net follows across the whole of that period.
 Audience segmentation is available by territory.
 At the moment this comprises the US, UK, Australian and Canadian audiences, where Apple News is currently available.

-The grey dots along the x-axis (above) mark significant events for your articles — being featured in Spotlight, being featured in an Editorial Group (eg. News Editor’s Picks or Top Videos), appearing in an Apple email, sending out a push notification or being ‘boosted’ by Apple Editors.
+The grey dots along the x-axis mark significant events for your articles — being featured in Spotlight, being featured in an Editorial Group (eg. News Editor’s Picks or Top Videos), appearing in an Apple email, sending out a push notification or being ‘boosted’ by Apple News Editors.
+These can provide information on articles that pique the Apple News Editors’ interest, therefore gaining great visibility, which we can use to grow audiences.

-Shares relate to users clicking the Share button within the app, with analytics grouped according to the platform they were shared through: Mail, Messages, Twitter, Facebook and Other.
+Shares relate to users clicking the Share button within the app, with the analytics reporting grouped according to the platform they were shared through: Mail, Messages, Twitter, Facebook and Other.
 For most of the publishers we work with, the vast majority of these shares are categorised as ‘Other’.
-Often as high as 98%, this inhibits comprehensive analysis of shares.
-Given that the majority of Apple News users are on iPhone, we suspect that ‘Other’ shares come from WhatsApp, Facebook Messenger or other dark social.
+Often as high as 98%, understanding user behaviour is a little trickier here.
+Given that the majority of Apple News users are on iPhones, we suspect that ‘Other’ shares come from WhatsApp, Facebook Messenger or other types of dark social.

-Shares outside of Apple News aren’t trackable in Google Analytics, but at FlatPlan we include trackable links in template footers, allowing publishers to track user behaviour if they leave the platform to visit the publisher website.
+Shares outside of Apple News aren’t trackable in tools like Google Analytics, but at FlatPlan we include trackable links in template footers, so publishers can track user behaviour even if they leave the platform to visit the publisher website.

 Discovery Source breaks down how users land on your content.
-Traffic is broken down according to multiple measures: the Today feed (the homepage and default view on Apple News), your channel page, topic feeds (the Entertainment topic page, for instance), recirculation (the area below articles), push notifications, Spotlight, the Today View (the most prominent area of the main page controlled by Apple News editors) and “Other” (which could include external shares to the app article).
+Traffic is broken down according to multiple measures: the Today feed (the homepage and default view on Apple News), your channel page, topic feeds (the Entertainment topic page, for instance), recirculation (the area below articles), push notifications, Editorial Collections, the Today View (a prominent area at the top of the main feed controlled by Apple News editors), the Apple Email Newsletter and “Other” (which would include traffic from shares).
+In Spotlight, Apple News Editors group four of the days most interesting articles available on Apple News+, News’ paid counterpart.

-Being featured in Spotlight means Apple News editors’ have chosen your story to sit alongside 4–5 others, sitting within a very prominent tab in the app.
-While being featured here can be a significant traffic driver — particularly if a story is featured on the weekend — don’t regard Spotlight as the holy grail.
-We often see much higher spikes of traffic to stories surfaced through recirculation, the Today Feed or Topic Feeds — in essence the whole ecosystem works well to help expose certain stories.
+Being featured in Top Stories means Apple News editors’ have chosen your story to sit alongside four others, within the Today feed’s most prominent tab.
+While being featured here can be a significant traffic driver , don’t regard Top Stories as the be-all and end-all.
+Stories that do not focus on current affairs can still thrive within the topic-based feeds — in essence, the whole ecosystem works well to help expose certain stories.

-Apple News calculates loyalty by dividing users by the number of articles they’ve read in the past 28 days, or by the number of days they’ve visited out of the past 28.
-These numbers will match up almost exactly, and you can use either approach to gauge the loyalty of your users.
+Apple News calculates loyalty by segmenting users by the number of articles they’ve read in the past 28 days, or by the number of days they’ve visited out of the past 28.
+These charts generally track each other very closely, but the differences between the two helps shed light on how readers are engaging with your content.

 Aside from the ways in which we can monitor and drive growth with News Publisher, here are some other points to consider when using the platform:

-There are notable demographic discrepancies across current Apple News’ territories.
+There appear to be some notable demographic discrepancies across Apple News’ territories.
 US audiences seem to be considerably older than in the UK and Australia, with the UK’s audience the youngest.
 UK and Australian audiences were also generally more likely to use Apple News on iPad.
-When these are significantly different for a given article, it is possible to predict traffic flow by identifying similar discrepancies.
-This can be done by cross referencing with other metrics like discovery source and/or time.

-Building loyalty from the right audience is key to driving consistent growth, with Follows having the most significant effect on the increase of loyal users.
-Understanding which content works well on Apple News involves manually processing article data, and stories that spike can often differ heavily from content that does well elsewhere, which can be used to help social teams try to resurface content that didn’t gain traction elsewhere.
+Building loyalty from the right audience is key to driving consistent growth.
+For example, generating more followers can have a significant effect on the number of loyal users.
+Understanding which content works well on Apple News often involves manually processing article data, and stories that spike can often differ heavily from content that does well elsewhere, which is what led us to develop our notification system.

-Spotlight and other Apple News curated areas can drive huge spikes of traffic but the ecosystem as a whole works very well for exposing good stories and depending on the niche of the publication huge spikes from general audiences tend to be less value compared to solid traffic from audiences directed by specific interest or through similar publications.
+Curated areas in the app can drive huge spikes of traffic but the ecosystem as a whole works very well for exposing strong stories and depending on the niche of the publication huge spikes from general audiences tend to be of a lower value compared to solid traffic from audiences directed by specific interest or through similar publications.

 We offer Apple News analysis as part of our Pro package at FlatPlan, delivering reports that help align Apple News analytics with overall analytics and offering actionable advice on driving growth — just drop us a message if you’d like to discuss this.